ml-archive/magic-box/README.md

 1. `find`, which will find a model by ID
 1. `findOrFail`, which will find a model by ID or throw `\Illuminate\Database\Eloquent\ModelNotFoundException`

+The public API methods that return an `\Illuminate\Database\Eloquent\Collection` are:

+1. `all`

 ### TODO
 1. Ship granular role-based ACL functionality.
 1. Ship controller middleware.
+1. Document filters functionality.
+1. Make filters support nested relationships.
 1. Support more relationships (esp. polymorphic relations) through cascading saves.